HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-Along with this increase in JavaScript, we see an increase in unused bytes of JavaScript with approximately half the bytes downloaded being unused during page load.
+Along with this increase in JavaScript, we see an increase in unused bytes of JavaScript with approximately half the bytes downloaded being unused during page load (206 kilobytes—or 44% of bytes delivered—at the media on mobile).

 ## How is JavaScript packaged processed?